DevExpress/devextreme-reactive/site/_posts/2017-01-01-00-composable-grid.md

 img: compose.png
 imgAnimated: compose.gif
 cssClass: block-composable
-category: Landing
+category: LandingGrid
 title: Composable and Extensible<br/>Plugin-based Architecture
 description: |
 ---

 **Your Data Grid, Your Way**

-You can incorporate our React Grid by adding only those features you require.
+You can incorporate our Grid by adding only those features you require.
 This allows you to maintain the optimal bundle size, and reduce app load/execution time.

 **Add Features via Custom Plugins**